scuzzydude/asimov/asimov.md

 The point I'd like to consider is the "private organization" point.
 I'm not making a legal argument.
 This is a functional argument about value.

 I lived in China for two years.
-Having very limited ability to communicate, you always start with the basics; your family, your job, your hometown, and what sports you like.
+Having limited ability to communicate, you always start with the basics; your family, your job, your hometown, and what sports you like.
 If I said basketball to a Chinese person, and they knew what I was talking about, ice was broken.
 They might not know Houston is a place, or where Texas was on the map, but if they knew anything about basketball, they knew the Houston Rockets.

 In 2002, Chinese superstar Yao Ming became the second international player selected by the Rockets with the number one draft pick.
 It was like a Disney sequel, two dominant centers, both heroes in their home countries.
 Yao Ming was China's first NBA superstar, and because of this, the Rockets became China's team.